StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 # MSI QIIME2 Pipeline Tutorial
 This tutorial will be based on QIIME2 Version 2018.11.
 Commands and formats of files may change depending on the version of QIIME2 you are using.

 _Documentation for QIIME2 Ver.
 2018.11 can be found [here](https://docs.qiime2.org/2018.11/index.html)._

 ## Step 1: Getting Started
  ### Software Requirements
   1) File transfer Software like FileZilla (Cyberduck, etc.)
+  2) Duo Authentication
-  2) Text Editor like Atom, Notepad++
+  3) Text Editor like Atom, Notepad++
-  3) Terminal such as Command Prompt or Windows Powershell (Windows), Terminal (Mac)
+  4) Terminal such as Command Prompt or Windows Powershell (Windows), Terminal (Mac)
-  4) Citrix to connect to servers else where(Cisco Anyconnect, etc.)
+  5) Citrix to connect to servers else where(Cisco Anyconnect, etc.)
-  5) Excel (GoogleSheets, etc.)
+  6) Excel (GoogleSheets, etc.)

   ### Command Line
-  Windows Users: Navigate to the start application in the bottom left-hand side of the screen and search for either Command Prompt or Windows Powershell.
+  **Windows Users:** Navigate to the start application in the bottom left-hand side of the screen and search for either Command Prompt or Windows Powershell.
 Click and open this application.

-  Mac Users: Navigate to the search spotlight in the upper right-hand side of the screen and search for Terminal.app.
+  **Mac Users:** Navigate to the search spotlight in the upper right-hand side of the screen and search for Terminal.app.
 Click and open this application.

 (Insert screenshots here).